 Further up the coast from Whitby, the former fishing village is hidden in a sheltered cove and offers a beautiful sandy beach.
 It’s great for the kids as they can hunt through the rock pools and go fossil hunting.
 If you’re out for a brisk walk, it’s along the Cleveland Way, which offers fantastic views.

-One of East Yorkshire’s hidden gems, Flamborough Head and Thornwick Bay are just a stone’s throw from the village and are a perfect covex that are brilliant to visit on a walk.
-If you enjoy bird watching, head over to Bempton Cliffs and see the thousands of birds that nest in the cliffside.
+One of East Yorkshire’s hidden gems, North Landing a wonderful beach spot, Flamborough Head and Thornwick Bay are just a stone’s throw from the village and are a perfect convex that is brilliant to visit If you enjoy bird watching, head over to Bempton Cliffs, one of the largest and most accessible mainland nesting colony of the gannet; plus puffins, razorbills, guillemots and other seabirds. and see the thousands of birds that nest in the cliffside.

 Flamborough is located near to the market town of Driffield, and the popular beach spot Bridlington where you can enjoy cruises on the Yorkshire Belle to get a closer look at some of these amazing birds.